Hyper-distance Oracles in Hypergraphs: Preliminaries

-\begin{definition}[$s$-path~\cite{aksoy2020hypernetwork}] Given $s \in \mathbb{N}^+$, an $s$\emph{-path} of length $l \geq 2$ is a sequence of $l$ hyperedges $[e_1, \dots, e_l]$ such that, for any $j \in [2, l]$, it holds that $|e_{j-1} \cap e_j| \geq s$.
-Two hyperedges $e$ and $f$ are $s$-connected iff there exists an $s$-path $[e_1, \dots, e_l]$ such that $e = e_1$ and $f = e_l$.
-They are $s$-adjacent if the path has length $2$. \end{definition} Clearly, $s$-paths generalize graph paths to hypergraphs.
+Clearly, $s$-paths generalize graph paths to hypergraphs.
 In fact, a path in a graph is equivalent to a $1$-path in the hypergraph representation of the graph, because any pair of adjacent edges in a graph path shares exactly $1$ vertex.
-The existence of $s$-paths between hyperedges defines equivalence classes of hyperedges: \begin{definition}[$s$-connected components] Given a hypergraph $H$, a set of hyperedges $C \subseteq E$ is an \emph{s-connected component} iff \textbf{(i)} there exists an $s$-path between any pair of hyperedges $e,f \in C$, and \textbf{(ii)} $C$ is maximal, i.e., there exists no $J \supset C$ that satisfies the first condition.
+The existence of $s$-paths between hyperedges defines equivalence classes of hyperedges: \begin{definition}[$s$-connected components~\cite{aksoy2020hypernetwork}] Given a hypergraph $H$, a set of hyperedges $C \subseteq E$ is an \emph{s-connected component} iff \textbf{(i)} there exists an $s$-path between any pair of hyperedges $e,f \in C$, and \textbf{(ii)} $C$ is maximal, i.e., there exists no $J \supset C$ that satisfies the first condition.
 We say that $H$ is \emph{s-connected} iff there exists a single $s$-connected component, i.e., $C = E$. \end{definition}

 The number of hyperedges in $C$ is also known as the \emph{size} of $C$.
 The \emph{density} of $C$ is measured as the ratio between the number of $s$-adjacent hyperedges in $C$ and the number of possible pairs of hyperedges in $C$, which is equal to $\binom{|C|}{2}$.